zooba/PTVS-wiki/Projects.md

 ### Working with Linked Files

-To add an existing item as a link, use the Project->Add Existing Item menu (or the context menu), select a file, and choose "Add as Link" from the drop down on the Add button.
+To add an existing item as a link, use the Project -> Add Existing Item command (or the context menu), select a file, and choose "Add as Link" from the drop down on the Add button.
 As long as there are no conflicting files, this will create a link in the folder selected in Solution Explorer.
 If there is already a file with the same name, or if a link to the file is already in the project, the link will not be added.